US seizes Iranian cargo ship as Tehran rejects a second round of peace talks

 "We have full custody of their ship, and are seeing what's on board!" says US President Donald Trump, adding that US forces blew a hole in the vessel's engine room.

+Efforts to build a more lasting peace in the region likewise appeared to be on shaky ground, as Iran said it would not participate in a second round of negotiations that the US had hoped to kick off before the ceasefire expires on Tuesday.

-The developments indicated that peace may not come soon to the region, and a weeks-long blockade of marine traffic that has driven global oil prices higher likewise might remain in place.
+A weeks-long blockade of shipping that has driven global oil prices higher likewise might remain in place.

 The US has maintained a blockade of Iranian ports, while Iran has lifted and then reimposed its own blockade of the Strait of Hormuz, which, before the war began almost two months ago, handled roughly one-fifth of the world's oil supply.

-Trump said on Sunday that the US military took control of an Iranian-flagged cargo ship that had tried to get past the blockade.
-"We have full custody of their ship, and are seeing what's on board!" he wrote on social media, adding that US forces blew a hole in the vessel's engine room.
+The US military said on Sunday it had fired on an Iranian-flagged cargo ship, as the vessel sailed toward Iran's Bandar Abbas port.

+"We have full custody of their ship, and are seeing what's on board!"
+President Trump wrote on social media.

+Trump posted on Truth Social that after the Iranian vessel, the Touska, ignored warnings to stop, the guided missile destroyer USS Spruance "stopped them right in their tracks by blowing a hole in the engine room".

+The Spruance fired several rounds from a five-inch calibre gun to disable the Iranian ship's propulsion after directing it "to evacuate its engine room", US Central Command (CENTCOM) said in a post on X, accompanied by a short video showing rounds fired at a vessel in the distance after the warning.

+State media quoted a Khatam al-Anbiya spokesperson as saying early on Monday that the vessel was en route from China to Iran.

+"We warn that the armed forces of the Islamic Republic of Iran will soon respond and retaliate against this armed piracy by the US military," the spokesperson said.

-Iran's official IRNA state news agency, meanwhile, reported that Tehran had rejected new peace talks, citing the ongoing blockade and Washington's shifting positions and "excessive demands".
+Iranian state media also reported that Tehran had rejected new peace talks, citing the ongoing blockade, threatening rhetoric, and Washington's shifting positions and "excessive demands".

+"One cannot restrict Iran's oil exports while expecting free security for others.
+The choice is clear: either a free oil market for all, or the risk of significant costs for everyone," Iran's First Vice President Mohammadreza Aref wrote on social media.

-Trump had earlier warned Iran that the US would destroy every bridge and power plant in Iran if Tehran rejects his terms, continuing a pattern of such threats throughout the war.
+Trump had earlier warned Iran that the US would destroy every bridge and power plant in Iran if Tehran rejected his terms, continuing a pattern of such threats throughout the war.

 Iran has said that if the US were to attack its civilian infrastructure, it would hit power stations and desalination plants of Gulf Arab neighbours.